GregoryBWilson/Cryptocurrencies/README.md

 ## 2.0 Results

 The work involved a structured flow to take the data from its raw form to a result that could be visualized for easy comprehension.
-The set below are discuss in subsections below:
+The steps below are discussed in subsections 2.1-2.4:

 1. Preprocessing the Data for PCA
 2. Reducing Data Dimensions Using PCA